chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 React's component architecture offers more control, but Vue's template syntax can speed up development.
 React has better TypeScript support, while Vue offers simpler state management.

-For team considerations, I'd lean toward Vue.js for this project because it's easier to maintain consistent code style across teams, especially with less experienced developers.
+For team considerations, I'd chose Vue.js for this project because it's easier to maintain consistent code style across teams, especially with less experienced developers.

 Overall, if the existing codebase or team expertise heavily favors React, that would be the practical choice.